awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 ```
 --wrapping-keys key=12345 provider=my_custom_provider
 ```
-For more information about using custom \(non\-AWS KMS\) master key providers, see the **Advanced Configuration** topic in the [README](https://github.com/aws/aws-encryption-sdk-cli/blob/master/README.rst) file for the [AWS Encryption SDK CLI](https://github.com/aws/aws-encryption-sdk-cli/) repository\.
+For more information about using custom \(non\-AWS KMS\) master key providers, see the **Advanced Configuration** topic in the [README](https://github.com/aws/aws-encryption-sdk-cli/blob/master/README.rst) file for the [AWS Encryption CLI](https://github.com/aws/aws-encryption-sdk-cli/) repository\.

 **Region: Specify an AWS Region**
-Use the **region** attribute to specify the AWS Region of an AWS KMS CMK\.
+Use the **region** attribute to specify the AWS Region of an AWS KMS key\.
 This attribute is valid only in encrypt commands and only when the master key provider is AWS KMS\.

 ```
 --encrypt --wrapping-keys key=alias/primary-key region=us-east-2